(This is the sixth of 12 strategies that are designed to help us live calmer, healthier and sexier this year.)

 - Remember that you can do some things in a different season of life.
 I never participated in the women’s group in my church until my youngest son graduated from high school last spring.
 I just decided that while he was involved in sports and school activities, I didn’t have enough time.
 Yes, I did feel guilty at times.
 But now that I’m in a different season, with my youngest in college, I have time to participate in that group.

 Is saying “no” hard or easy for you?
-What tips do you have for making sure that your time and energy are spent on the things that are important to you?
-Please share your thoughts in the Comments – I would love to hear from you.
+How do you make sure your time and energy are spent on the things that are important to you?
+Please share your ideas in the Comments – I would love to hear from you.
+I also would love for you to subscribe to CalmHealthySexy by email.
+Just enter your email address and click “Subscribe” at the top right-hand side of the page.
+Thanks.
 Gaye